 Varnish Software’s Varnish Cloud offering is available on Google Cloud Platform as a single virtual machine (VM), pay-as-you-go (PAYG) solution.
 Each VM image contains the latest version of each Varnish Software product, optimized for use with the Google Cloud Platform Compute Engine.

-There are five products and eleven types of VM images accessible at the current stage.
+There are four products and eight types of VM images accessible at the current stage.

 To quickly set up a Varnish Software environment on the Google Cloud Platform using GCP Marketplace: